Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The underground tunnels of Minecraft have been compared to System Shock 2 due to their complete isolation, the darkness, and the mindless polygonal Body Horrors.
 And there's still more to it.note Fun(?) fact: One of the random splashes (those yellow text thingies) in the title screen says "Scary!" because some people think Minecraft is scary.
 In order for Nightmare Fuel tabs to survive, a new writing style is going to be used, nicknamed Example Lobotomy.
 Basic rules: Just list facts as they are.
 Don't just say "character X" or "the X scene" (such zero context examples will be zapped).
 Spoiler policy to be determined on a case-by-case basis.
 Italics to be applied to works' names only and not to give emphasis on what tropers say.
 "X scared me" is already implied by the mere addition of that example by the troper.

-Try exploring a deep cave with the ambiance sounds and mob noises, without getting paranoid.
+Try exploring a deep cave with all of the sound turned on without getting paranoid.

 If you don't think that's fun enough, try unwittingly building your base right on top of a cave system.
-You get all the creepy, horrific ambience without having to leave the comfort of your own home!
+You get all the foreboding noises without having to leave the comfort of your own home!
 Sweet dreams!

-Early on, when you're still getting used to the the game, you build a skylight, and see a spider step onto it every time you walk by.
-Then you realize it's tracking your movements from your roof, and will be right above you when you leave your base in the morning.
+In the early noob phase of the player, when they're still getting used to the the game, they might build a skylight.
+If that happens, it is likely they will see a spider step onto it every time they walk by.
+Then they realize it's tracking their movements from the roof, and will be right above them when they leave their base in the morning.

 When you wake up, you know that there are Creepers outside in the morning, but not where they may be.